miloszkowal/miloszkowal.com/content/about.md

 I also make candles and other nice-smelling goods as the proprietor of Forest Hills Fragrance Company.
 I strongly believe in the cottage industry as a model for community-building, and making my own candles instead of sourcing them from "Big Candle" (Bath and Body Works, Yankee Candle, etc.) is a way to accomplish that.

+I'm currently engaged to the wonderful Jillian Smith of [The Minimalist en Vogue](https://minimalistenvogue.fashion.blog/).

 ## Useful Links

 <!-- - Resume -->